JimothyScript/the-best-game-in-the-world/README.md

 ![Image of menu and randomized board](https://raw.githubusercontent.com/JamesScript7/the-best-game-in-the-world/master/public/images/rules/main-2.png)

-_Pause the simulation to view pattern and compare with previous turn:_
+_Pause the simulation to view the pattern and compare it with the previous turn:_

 ![Image of menu and board in paused state](https://raw.githubusercontent.com/JamesScript7/the-best-game-in-the-world/master/public/images/rules/main-3.png)